Stagecoach in Oxfordshire: Stagecoach Gold

 Stagecoach in Oxfordshire operates several routes under the premium Stagecoach Gold brand.
 The Stagecoach Gold brand was introduced in Oxfordshire in 2009 with the creation of the first S-Series (Superior Series) routes.
 The Stagecoach Gold brand is currently used on several long-distance routes in the county.
 The Gold branded buses feature a special Gold and blue coloured livery along with high-back leather seats and free on-board Wi-Fi (currently disabled due to running costs).
-The newer Gold vehicles used on routes 7/S3, and S9 also include USB charging ports.
+The newer Gold vehicles used on routes S7/S3, and S9 also include USB charging ports.
+However, often the bus routes will not be operated by their "Gold" branded buses.

 In addition to the routes operated by Stagecoach in Oxfordshire, Stagecoach West also operates route S6 which runs between Swindon and Oxford via Faringdon.

 S3/NS3 – Chipping Norton/Charlbury to Oxford

 In 2008 route 20, operating between Chipping Norton and Oxford, and route 20A, operating between Charlbury and Oxford, were combined to create route S3 operating alternately Oxford – Woodstock – Charlbury and Oxford – Woodstock – Chipping Norton.
 The service serves Blenheim Palace.
-Route S3 was upgraded to Stagecoach Gold status in September 2012 with the delivery of nine new Stagecoach Gold specification Enviro400 buses for the service.
+Route S3 was upgraded to Stagecoach Gold status in September 2012 with the delivery of nine new Stagecoach Gold specification ADL Enviro400 bodied Scania N230UD buses for the service.